QualitativeDataRepository/iqmrnavigator/information/index.md

 ## IQMR Facebook

 The IQMR Facebook has names, images (unless opting out), affiliations, and email addresses of all IQMR 2025 participants and staff.
-Participants review a draft version about two weeks before the Institute and can request changes.
+Participants can review a draft version on [Zotero](https://www.zotero.org/groups/5976232/iqmr/collections/498N3CAN/items/B8XI2BVR/collection) and faculty can review a draft version on Dropbox and request changes.
 The final version is made available in the IQMR Zotero group shortly before the Institute.

 HEALTH AND SAFETY
 ------